dannnylo/rtesseract/README.md

 ## Installation

-Check if tesseract ocr programs is installed:
+Check if tesseract ocr programs are installed:

     $ tesseract --version

+If not, you can install them with a command like:

+    $ apt install tesseract-ocr

+or

+    $ brew install tesseract

 Add this line to your application's Gemfile: